 It’s better for younger kids, and has good references to how big, noisy places can sometimes affect us.
 There are great action steps for resolving the frustration, too!

 I love this awesome book that teaches kids about their emotions and feelings.
 They learn to notice what their body is telling them, and then of course, what they can do based on that knowledge.

 It brings about great conversations on how to become self-aware, and then less reactionary.
 My students have been able to stop and think, name their feelings, and then take a more thoughtful approach to a solution.
 Great illustrations, too!

 I can Breathe Like A… By Megan Johnson

 This book is an excellent tool for educators, parents, grandparents, and kids!
 Written by a yoga and mindfulness educator, it is a great way to introduce or build on mindfulness practices for kids.
-The pictures are so cute and I love that they are full sized.
+The pictures are cute and full sized.

 Crab & Whale By Mark Pallis and Christiane Kerr